XRadius/http-driver/README.md

 ## (4) Install Service

-We'l install `http-driver` and register it as a service:
+We'll install `http-driver` and register it as a service:

 1. Switch to `root` user: